qeeqbox/captcha-bypass/README.md

    - Social Engineering: Attackers may trick legitimate users into solving CAPTCHAs on their behalf, enabling automated systems to operate without interruption.

 ## Impact of CAPTCHA Bypass
-Successful CAPTCHA bypass attacks can lead to the following consequences:
 - Spam and Automated Abuse: Increased spam and misuse of services.
 - Credential Stuffing and Brute-Force Attacks: Attackers can automate login attempts using stolen usernames and passwords or perform numerous password guesses.
 - Web Scraping: Bots can rapidly collect protected content, pricing information, or personal data.